-Basicervical fractures constitute around 10% of femoral neck fractures (20).
-Mostly sliding hip screw (SHS), with or without an extra anti-rotational screw, is recommended.
+Basicervical fractures constitute around 10% of femoral neck fractures (23).
+Mostly, sliding hip screw (SHS), with or without an extra anti-rotational screw, is recommended.
 With increasing age and displacement arthroplasty is also a viable option.

-For trochanteric fractures, there has been a debate for decades whether to use SHSs or intramedullary nails.
+For trochanteric fractures, there has been a debate for decades whether to use SHSs or intramedullary nails (IMN).
 Recent studies tend to attenuate this controversy, stating that both implants may yield similar results in terms of hip complications.
-However for reverse oblique fractures, intramedullary nails provide better stability (21,22)
+However, for reverse oblique fractures, IMNs provide better stability (24, 25).

-It is more important to understand the "personality" of the fracture and to obtain a good fracture reduction and implant position, than what implant to use ^[23].
+It is more important to understand the "personality" of the fracture and to obtain a good fracture reduction and implant position, than what implant to use (26).
 A thin lateral wall with a risk of fragmentation during surgery speaks against the use of a simple SHS.
-In cases with a thin lateral wall, adding a trochanteric stabilization plate to a SHS, or to use an IM nail, may prevent medialization.
-Locking plates have no role in proximal femoral fractures in adults. ^[24].
+In cases with a thin lateral wall, adding a trochanteric stabilization plate to a SHS, or to use an IMN, may prevent medialization.
+Locking plates have no role in proximal femoral fractures in adults (27).

-Subtrochanteric and reverse oblique fractures should be treated with IM nails. $^{(22)}$.
+Subtrochanteric and reverse oblique fractures should be treated with IMNs $^{(25)}$.